BSEBAT1/accident/README.md

 type Location = {
   userIDs: string[]; // Users subscribed to this location
-  alerts: string[]; // Alerts at this location, most recent first };
+  accidents: string[]; // Accidents at this location, most recent first };
 ```